Representation varieties of algebras with nodes: Background

 Now consider an algebra $A=\kk Q/I$ with corresponding quiver with relations $(Q,R)$.
 Then the representation variety $\rep_A(\bd)$ is the closed $GL(\bd)$-stable subvariety of $\rep_Q(\bd)$ defined by

-Thus, the points of $\rep_A(\bd)$ are in bijection with representations of $(Q,R)$ of dimension vector $\bd$ with a fixed basis at each vertex.
+Thus, the points of $\rep_A(\bd)$ are representations of $(Q,R)$ of dimension vector $\bd$.
 Simply from the definitions, $GL(\bd)$-orbits in $\rep_A(\bd)$ are in bijection with isomorphism classes of representations of $A$ of dimension vector $\bd$.
-For a representation $M$ of $A$, we denote by $O_M$ the orbit of $M$ in $\rep_A(\bd)$, and by $\ol{O}_M$ the closure of this orbit.
+For a representation $M$ of $A$ of dimension vector $\bd$, we denote by $O_M$ the orbit in $\rep_A(\bd)$ corresponding to the isomorphism class of $M$, and by $\ol{O}_M$ the closure of this orbit.